TrES: The Transatlantic Exoplanet Survey

 Introduction

-TrES, the Transatlantic Exoplanet Survey, is a network of three small-aperture telescopes (pictured above) searching the sky for transiting planets.
-The network consists of Sleuth (Palomar Observatory, Southern California), the PSST (Lowell Observatory, Northern Arizona) and STARE (Observatorio del Teide, Canary Islands, Spain).
+TrES (original web page), the Transatlantic Exoplanet Survey, was a network of three small-aperture telescopes (pictured above) searching the sky for transiting planets.
+The network consisted of Sleuth (Palomar Observatory, Southern California), the PSST (Lowell Observatory, Northern Arizona) and STARE (Observatorio del Teide, Canary Islands, Spain).

-To look for such a transit, the TrES telescopes takes timed exposures of the same field-of-view all night for as many nights as the field is favorably positioned (usually around 2 months).
-When an observing campaign is completed for a particular field, the multitude of data are run through software which, after correcting for many sources of distortion and noise, produces light curves for thousands of stars in the field.
-Other software is run to analyze the processed data for variable stars and transit candidates.
-It takes two or more transits (or cycles in a variable star) to discern the period of the orbit (or the variability).
+To look for such a transit, the TrES telescopes took timed exposures of the same field-of-view all night for as many nights as the field is favorably positioned (usually around 2 months).
+When an observing campaign was completed for a particular field, the multitude of data was run through software which, after correcting for many sources of distortion and noise, produced light curves for thousands of stars in the field.
+Other software was run to analyze the processed data for variable stars and transit candidates.
+It took two or more transits (or cycles in a variable star) to discern the period of the orbit (or the variability).

-The TrES method therefore favors giant planets orbiting sun-like stars in close orbits.
-The results of successful radial-velocity planetary searches have shown that planetary systems of this type could be quite common.
+The TrES method favored giant planets orbiting sun-like stars in close orbits.
+The results of successful radial-velocity planetary searches showed that planetary systems of this type could be quite common.

 -